Early Recovery Thoughts

-I was a little disappointed to lose my single room when I was moved onto a ward.
-With hindsight it was a little bit closer to the normality of dealing with people, such as patients with TVs too loud or doing a lot of swearing.
+I was a little disappointed at first to lose my single room when I was moved onto a ward.
+With hindsight, it was a little bit closer to the normality of dealing with people, such as patients with TVs too loud or doing a lot of swearing.

 The recovery centre was great, the staff were fab, the food was fine.
-The cooking class I did was really helpful, I achieved something I wouldn't even do on the outside.
+The cooking class I did was really helpful, I achieved something (make porridge) I wouldn't even do on the outside.

-I couldn't figure out all the different job role names and some of the terms.
-Neuroxxx / psychiatriast / psychologist.
+I couldn't figure out all the different staff role names and some of the professional terms used, e.g. neuroxxx / psychiatriast / psychologist.
 It was bewildering, and even after discharge I still became frustrated when arranging follow-up appointments and being asked if I was referred by neuro or psych.
 I looked at a staff member's email signature which described her working for a Consultant in Rehabilitation Medicine and a clinical psychologist (neuro-rehabilitation).
 I knew this was necessary for professional reasons, but as a patient I also felt I needed to understand these different terms / roles so that I could understand who was doing what with me.
-It's similar with the University Hospital North Midlands or Royal Stoke Hospital or City General, it always ended up being "the hospital near to Newcastle".
-I imagine it's all understood by professionals, but for Ruth or my mother or myself, it's was a minefield of misunderstanding.
+It's similar with the University Hospital North Midlands or Royal Stoke Hospital or City General, it always ended up being the hospital near to Newcastle.
+I imagine it's all understood by professionals, but for Ruth or my mother or myself, it was a potential minefield of misunderstanding.